bolognalab/bolognalab.github.io/schedule-Instructions.md

 * You can complete this step later, but it's good to already decide on the URLs of the pages (on the HU webpage) that will contain information on each event.
 After you decide on these URLs (whether the pages are ready or not), you can place them in the CSV file under the ``web`` column.

 ### Calendar Events
-* If you want the ability for the user to add the events to the calendar: Create calendar entries for all of the events in your Calendar software of choice (e.g. Thunderbird).
+* If you want the ability for the user to add the events to their calendar: Create calendar entries for all of the events in your Calendar software of choice (e.g. Thunderbird).
 The calendar events should include the location and time and, ideally, a description that contains a link to event page on the HU webpage.
 It's best not to write any additional details in the calendar events, so that, if any information changes, it can all be edited in one place (the HU page).
 You will later convert these calendar events to ICS files.

 ## Instructions
 ### 1. &nbsp; Setting up the new folder
-* Make a copy of the folder ``calendar-sample`` and all of its contents, keep it in the root directory, and rename it according to your event (e.g. ``/themenwoche-2025``).
-The URL of your new calendar will be: ``https://bolognalab.github.io/[YOUR FOLDER]``
+* Make a copy of the folder ``sample-schedule`` and all of its contents, keep it in the root directory, and rename it according to your event (e.g. ``/themenwoche-2025``).
+The URL of your new schedule will be: ``https://bolognalab.github.io/[YOUR FOLDER]``
 * In the subfolder ``/[YOUR FOLDER]/calendar-events``, delete all files  **except** the files ``template.md`` and ``directory-generator.py``.
-If you accidentally delete these files, you can find them in the ``calendar-sample`` folder.
+If you accidentally delete these files, you can find them in the ``sample-schedule`` folder.
 * In the subfolder ``/[YOUR FOLDER]/files``, delete the file ``programm-themenwoche.json`` and replace the file ``programm-themenwoche.csv`` with your own list of events.
 The file name and extension should stay the same!

 The rest of the steps require a script editor such as VSCode.

 * Open the repository's root folder on the "File Explorer" of VSCode.
 Navigate to the file ``/[YOUR FOLDER]/index.html`` and open it.
 Click on "Go Live" on the bottom right of the VSCode window (which should appear if you have installed the **LiveServer** extension).
-A browser webpage should now open with an empty calendar.
+A browser webpage should now open with an empty schedule.
 The "URL" of this local "live preview" page should be something like ``http://127.0.0.1:5500/[YOUR FOLDER]/index.html``.
-If you want to change the dates of the calendar, you can do it later (see [Setting the days of the week](#setting-the-days-of-the-week)).
+If you want to change the dates that appear on the schedule, you can do it later (see [Setting the days of the week](#setting-the-days-of-the-week)).

-* In the file ``/[YOUR FOLDER]/index.html``, find the first ``<h1>`` element in the ``<body>`` and change the title of the calendar to what you would like.
+* In the file ``/[YOUR FOLDER]/index.html``, find the first ``<h1>`` element in the ``<body>`` and change the title of the schedule to what you would like.

-### 2. &nbsp; Placing the events on the calendar
+### 2. &nbsp; Placing the events on the schedule
 * Open the file ``/[YOUR FOLDER]/files/csv2json.py`` and run it (this requires the Python extension as mentioned above).

 ![Run Python file "csv2json.py" in dedicated](images/instructions/00ca.png)